 Sat 21 Oct, 12–2pm.
 Free.
 12 places.
 Book via Eventbrite

 An informal lunch and a descriptive tour of the exhibition.
 Juliana Capes will take you through detailed descriptions of the art and the artist’s practice.
 We particularly welcome people with disabilities, including visual impairment and hearing loss.
 Refreshments served.

 For children and families

-Explore MARK WALLINGER MARK in creative workshops using a variety of techniques, led by trained young people and artist Louise Fraser.
-Each workshop is unique and includes an introduction to the exhibition.
+Explore the exhibition in workshops led by trained young people and artist Louise Fraser.

 Art in a Bag

 Explore the exhibition with this handy bag of materials for children and families.
 Just ask in house